inferno-framework/us-core-test-kit/docs/Overview_Client.md

-The US Core Test Kit provides client testing for several versions of US Core.
+The US Core Test Kit includes client suites for several versions of US Core.
-Tests are designed to simulate a realistic server that includes conformant data for all US Core profiles and can return US Core data in response to client requests.
+These tests include a simulation of a US Core server that can return US Core data in response to client requests, including conformant data for all US Core profiles.
+During the tests, clients will interact with the simulated server and Inferno will verify the interactions.

 The US Core Client Test Suites serve two purposes:
 * Provide general testing to servers implementing the US Core Implementation Guide
 * Provide tests to other test kits that target other implementation guides, or certification criterion, that may reference US Core.

-This guide is targeting users who would like to run the US Core Test Kit without being the context of another Implementation Guide or certification criterion.
+This guide targets users who would like to run the US Core Test Kit outside the context of another Implementation Guide or certification criterion.

 ## Testing Options